CxELabs/M365HOL/instructions.md

 1. [] When prompted for a Name, provide a name such as ```ASC-Labs``` and press **OK**.

 	^IMAGE[Open Screenshot](\Media\RGName.png)
+1. [] Under Location, choose **East US**.

+	> [!ALERT] Ensure that you have chosen East US (or a datacenter near the event) or the workspace will take longer to deploy and the VMs will have latency.

 1. [] **Select a location**, then under **Settings**, next to **Pwd Or Ssh** type the password ```Securitycenter4ever!```.
 1. [] Finally, check the Box to agree to the terms and click **Purchase**.